m3tac0de/home-assistant-sofabaton-x1s/README.md

     - switches proxy capability of the integration on and off (mDNS advertising and UDP port binding)
     - note that active connections are not interupted when proxy is switched off, it will just stop accepting new ones
   - `switch.<hub>_hex_logging`
-	- when this is switched on, and you enable debug logging for the integration, all communication between hub and client is now dropped in the Home Assistant log.
+	- when this is switched on, all communication between hub and client is now available in logs via "Diagnostic download".
-	- useful for improving the integration
+	- sharing your logs is useful for improving the integration

 - **Binary/normal sensors**:
   - `binary_sensor.<hub>_hub_status` → `connected` / `disconnected` is the physical hub connected to us